 In 1993 he received the Príncipe de Asturias Sports Award.
 His farewell to sports wasn’t the best; he had problems with forbidden substances, although the athlete has always denied any kind of connection with drugs.

 He is considered the best Cuban wrestler in History.
-He is a double Olympic champion (Beijing 2008 and London 2012) and has won the World Championship four times (Budapest 2005, Baku 2007, Herning 2009 and St. Petersburg 2010).
+He is a fourth time Olympic champion (Beijing 2008, London 2012, Rio 2016 and Tokyo 2020) and has won the World Championship six times.

 He is the athlete with more medals in the History of Pan- American Games; a total of 22: 18 gold, 3 silver and 1 bronze.
 He was the first Latin- American medal winner in World Championships in his area.